Keshon Gilbert

-Keshon Montae Gilbert (born June 30, 2003) is an American basketball player for the Capital City Go-Go of the NBA G League.
+Keshon Montae Gilbert (born June 30, 2003) is an American basketball player for the Atlanta Hawks of the National Basketball Association, on a two-way contract with the College Park Skyhawks of the NBA G League.
 He played college basketball for the UNLV Runnin' Rebels and the Iowa State Cyclones.

 Early life and high school

 Gilbert was born on June 30, 2003 in St. Louis, Missouri, the son of Koray Gilbert and Amelia Mclain.
 As a sophomore at Durango High School in Nevada, he averaged 15.3 points, 4.3 rebounds, and 2.8 assists on 54.5 percent shooting.
 As a senior at Vashon High School, Gilbert helped lead his school to a state championship.
 Coming out of high school, he was rated as a three-star recruit and committed to play college basketball for the UNLV Rebels over Nevada, Fresno State and Long Beach State.

 College career

 UNLV

 As a freshman with Rebels in 2021–22, Gilbert appeared in all 32 games for UNLV, where he averaged 2.6 points and 2.3 rebounds per game.
 On November 12, 2022, he recorded 23 points, two rebounds, and four steals in a win over Incarnate Word.
 In the 2022–23 season, Gilbert made 29 starts in 31 games played for the Runnin' Rebels and averaged 11.4 points, 3.8 rebounds, 3.2 assists and 1.7 steals in 27.5 minutes per game.
 After the season, Gilbert entered his name into the NCAA transfer portal.